-We are Professional Engineers providing HOA Website Management including Initial Setup and Monthly Maintenance.
+We are Professional Engineers providing HOA Website Management software including Initial Setup and Monthly Maintenance.

-Community Association HOA Websites monthly maintenance includes uploads and update:
+Community Association Website monthly maintenance includes uploads and update:

 We provide month to month service with no contract if you prefer that option.